UniversalDependencies/docs/_bor/index.md

 ### Status (Tense)

-Bororo does not have a tense marker, but the future is expressed by the irrealis status marker -_mody_ followed by the indicative marker, resulting in -_mode_.
-The negation intervenes between status and mood.
+Bororo does not have a tense marker, but the future is expressed by the irrealis status marker -_mody_ followed by the indicative marker (-_re_), resulting in -_mode_.
+The negation, -_ka_, intervenes between status and mood.

 ```
 Imode arego